meltano/meltano/docs/src/handbook/marketing/README.md

     * The Meltano Tap SDK
     * The Meltano SDK for Taps

-    Example usage: Today we're releasing a new update for the Tap SDK that...
+    Example usage: Today we're releasing a new update for the Meltano Tap SDK that...

 **OK**